-On a clear day, there are 5 mountains of significance visible from Portland: Mt.
-Hood, Mount Rainier, Mount St. Helens, Mt.
-Adams, and Mt.
-Jefferson.
+On a clear day, there are 5 mountains of significance visible from Portland: Oregon’s Mt.
+Hood and Mt.
+Jefferson, as well as Washington’s Mount Rainier, Mount St. Helens, and Mt.
+Adams.

 As you can see, some of these mountains are in Oregon, others are in Washington, but nearly all are volcanic and part of mountain ranges that can also be seen from within the city.